-Just about everyone has heard of chiropractic care these days.
-Not many understand the true benefits and amazing effects.
-Read on to learn our top 5.
+Just about everyone has heard of chiropractic care these days, yet not many understand the true benefits and amazing effects.
+Read on to learn our top 5!

 1. Chiropractic care affects the autonomic nervous system, the system responsible for hormone-mediated responses and the function of the internal organs.

 The autonomic nervous system consists of the sympathetic and parasympathetic systems.
 Studies demonstrating that chiropractic adjustments have a direct effect on these systems may explain why, along with pain relief, chiropractors regularly witness improvements in respiratory function, digestion, and blood pressure levels in patients beginning chiropractic care.
 Adjustments calm the sympathetic nervous system (our flight or fight response), which is overactive in many with excessive stress.
 When the sympathetic nervous system is active, it causes increased heart rate, shallowed breathing, and decreased digestion in the gut, which is great in an emergency, but not for every day living.
 Sympathetic overactivity is also associated with decreased immune function.
 This may contribute to why many observe a decrease in sicknesses, like colds and flus, with chiropractic.